 Besides, vaginal dilators can also be used along with estrogen therapy for women who don’t have breast cancer or any other hormonally sensitive cancer.
 If painful sex is a major concern, then this discomfort can be relieved by stretching the vaginal muscle.

-Mild symptoms of atrophic vaginitis such as vaginal dryness, muscle spasms, painful sex, irritation, burning can be treated with over-the-counter options.
+Mild symptoms of atrophic vaginitis such as vaginal dryness, muscle spasms, painful sex, irritation, and burning can be treated with over-the-counter options.
 However, to treat severe and moderate symptoms of this condition, prescription medication and treatment are required.

 Vaginal Atrophy Atrophic Vaginitis Diagnoses

-The healthcare providers and medical professionals diagnose vaginal atrophy by checking the symptoms and conducting several tests to evaluate how the vaginal walls appear.
+Healthcare providers and medical professionals diagnose vaginal atrophy by checking the symptoms and conducting several tests to evaluate how the vaginal walls appear.
 It helps the experts to know whether the women are in their menopause or not.